 Object-oriented programming is both a way of thinking and conceptually designing software, as well as a programming methodology.
 Thus this course will devote an equal amount of time to understanding the object-oriented design paradigm and object-oriented programming.
 A well-designed object-oriented model is easily translated into any number of programming languages that support object-oriented concepts, while a poorly-designed model can result in endless difficulties—regardless of the power of the implementation language or the skill of the programmer.

 The course will include regular homework and/or programming assignments.
-Unless otherwise specified, assignments are due before the beginning of class on the due date.
 There will be no credit given for late assignments (without an excused absence)—turn in as much as you can.
+Unless otherwise specified, no handwritten work will be accepted.

-Reading assignments should be completed before the lecture covering the material.
+Reading should be completed before the lecture covering the material per the provided schedule.
 Not all reading material will be covered in the lectures, but you will be responsible for the material on homework and exams.
 Quizzes over the assigned reading may be given at any time.

 See the GFU CS/IS/Cyber policies for collaboration and discussion of collaboration and academic integrity.
-Most students would be surprised at how easy it is to detect collaboration in programming—please do not test us!
+Most students would be surprised at how easy it is to detect collaboration or other academic integrity violations such as plagiarism in programming—please do not test us!
 Remember: you always have willing and legal collaborators in the faculty.
+We encourage you visit office hours, ask questions in class, and use the class mailing list for assistance.

 Almost all of life is filled with collaboration (i.e., people working together).
 Yet in our academic system, we artificially limit collaboration.
 These limits are designed to force you to learn fundamental principles and build specific skills.
 It is very artificial, and you'll find that collaboration is a valuable skill in the working world.
 While some of you may be tempted to collaborate too much, others will collaborate too little.
 When appropriate, it's a good idea to make use of others—the purpose here is to learn.
 Be sure to make the most of this opportunity but do it earnestly and with integrity.

-Students will post portions of their coursework to Portfolium as directed by their instructor.
+Students may post portions of their coursework to Portfolium as directed by their instructor.
 For example, a portfolio entry might be PDF of poster or presentation content, screenshots or a video demonstration of a software or hardware project, or even an entire source code repository.
-In addition to required portfolio entries, students are encouraged to post selected work to their portfolios throughout the year.

-Students will work with their faculty advisor to curate and refine their portfolios as they progress through the program.
+Students are encouraged to work with their faculty advisor to curate and refine their portfolios as they progress through the program.
 Students shall ensure that all portfolio entries are appropriate for public disclosure (i.e., they do not reveal key components of assignment solutions to current or future students).

-If you have specific physical, psychiatric, or learning disabilities and require accommodations, please contact the Disability Services Office as early as possible so that your learning needs can be appropriately met.
-For more information, go to ds.georgefox.edu or contact Rick Muthiah, Director of Learning Support Services (503-554-2314 or firstname.lastname@example.org).
+If you have specific physical, psychiatric, or learning disabilities and require accommodations, please contact Disability & Accessibility Services as early as possible so that your learning needs can be appropriately met.
+For more information, go to georgefox.edu/das or contact email@example.com).

-The Academic Resource Center (ARC) on the Newberg campus provides all students with free writing consultation, academic coaching, and learning strategies (e.g., techniques to improve reading, note-taking, study, time management).
-The ARC, located in the Murdock Learning Resource Center (library), is open from 1:00–10:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
-To schedule an appointment, go to the online schedule at arcschedule.georgefox.edu, call 503-554-2327, email email@example.com, or stop by the ARC.
+The Academic Resource Center (ARC) on the Newberg campus provides all students with free writing consultation, academic coaching, and learning strategy review (e.g., techniques to improve reading, note-taking, study, time management).
+During the 2021 fall semester, the ARC is offering in-person appointments as well as virtual appointments over Zoom as needed.
+The ARC, located on the first floor of the Murdock Library, is open from 1:00–10:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
+To schedule an appointment, go to the online schedule at arcschedule.georgefox.edu, call 503-554-2327, email firstname.lastname@example.org, or stop by the ARC.
 Visit arc.georgefox.edu for information about ARC Consultants' areas of study, instructions for scheduling an appointment, learning tips, and a list of other tutoring options on campus.

 The final course grade will be based on: